-In order to form past participles for regular ar verbs, you need to remove the ar and replace it with an ado.
+To form past participles for regular ar verbs, you need to remove the ar and replace it with an ado.
 For example:

 Hablar → Hablado.

-In order to form past participles for regular er and ir verbs, you need to remove the er or ir and replace it with an ido.
+To form past participles for regular er and ir verbs, you need to remove the er or ir and replace it with an ido.
 As follows:

 Conocer → Conocido.